 Better Homes & Gardens gives First American Home Warranty a largely positive review.

-- Affordable pricing compared to competitors.
+- They offer affordable pricing compared to competitors.

 - You can cover appliances and home systems no matter how old they are.